How to Become an Infusion Nurse

 Pass the NCLEX Exam to Receive RN Licensure

-The NCLEX-RN is a nationwide test to qualify nurses for licensure.
+The NCLEX-RN is a nationwide test individuals must pass to receive a RN license.
 The test covers four categories and uses an adaptive computerized model, meaning the length of the test depends on your performance.
-The exam can take up to four hours and requires that you correctly answer at least 75 out of 265 questions.
+The exam can take up to five hours and requires that you correctly answer at least 85 out of 150 questions.

 - 3